symlxp/PIDR2017/README.md

 ### WARNINGS

-If you clone the git as it is now, you don't have to install pin and the compiling tools Just go to the "Compil and Install Pintool on device" part then
+ - If you clone the git as it is now, you don't have to install pin and the compiling tools.
+ - Just go to the "Compil and Install Pintool on device" part then

 ### INFOS